Galle Face Green: Horse racing

 Horse racing began in Galle Face in the early 1820s, during the time of the then British Governor Sir Edward Barnes (1776–1838).
 The esplanade in front of the fort, previously a marshy area, was filled with earth and levelled for the purpose.
 The race course was approximately one and a half miles long.
 The area became known as the Colpetty Race Course, and was used for horse races until 1893 when horse racing moved to the Colombo Racecourse.
 The Turf and Sporting Club was also founded in the early 1820s, with the first officially recorded horse racing meet held on the Green in the 1821.

-In order to view the races a pavilion was erected at the highest point of the green, it was circular in shape, with wooden framework and a thatched cadjan roof.
+To view the races a pavilion was erected at the highest point of the green, it was circular in shape, with wooden framework and a thatched cadjan roof.
 As the years went by, the pavilion building was improved, with wooden walls replaced by bricks and made larger.
 A more spacious building, known as the ‘Race Bungalow’, was subsequently built on the same spot.
 In September 1870 a viewing gallery was added, which came to be called the ‘Grand Stand’.
 Later a two-storey grandstand was built for members.
 In 1871 the Race Bungalow became the venue for the Colombo Club and since then it was referred to as the Colombo Club building.
 This building still stands today, with all its colonial grandeur, and is now the Crystal Ballroom of Taj Samudra Hotel.